 Selenium (L-Selenomethionine)

-Selenium is a trace mineral that is absolutely essential to thyroid function.
-While selenium is an important cofactor for antioxidants throughout the body, arguably its most vital function relates to thyroid hormone metabolism.
-A family of enzymes, called deiodinases, requires selenium to function properly.
-Deiodinase enzymes are responsible for properly activating/deactivating the thyroid hormones thyroxin (T4) and triiodothyronine.
+Selenium serves as an essential trace mineral for optimal thyroid function.
+Beyond its role as an antioxidant cofactor throughout the body, selenium’s most critical function involves thyroid hormone metabolism.
+The deiodinase enzyme family requires selenium to function properly, as these enzymes activate and deactivate thyroid hormones thyroxin (T4) and triiodothyronine.

-Thyro8 uses a very robust amount of selenium.
-Toxicity is unlikely at these doses.
-However, research shows that doses as low as 80mcg of selenium are sufficient to improve thyroid function.
+Thyro8 contains a substantial selenium dose.
+While toxicity remains unlikely at these levels, research demonstrates that doses as low as 80mcg can effectively improve thyroid function.

 Iodine (Potassium Iodide)